Estimate Time8 min

 If your retirement is 10 years away or less, you're probably worried that a drop in the market could erode the savings you've worked hard to accumulate.
 There are 2 types of annuities that stand out for their ability to grant you some peace of mind: a deferred income annuity6 (DIA), and a deferred annuity with a guaranteed lifetime withdrawal benefit (GLWB) rider.

-When you purchase a DIA, you select the future date on which your payments will begin, providing guaranteed income for the rest of your life no matter what the market does.
+When you purchase a DIA, you select the future date on which your payments will begin, providing guaranteed income for the rest of your life no matter how the market fluctuates.
 Because they are designed to maximize future income, DIAs provide the greatest advantage if you don’t need to access the money until you reach your selected income start date.

 Another consideration with deferred income annuities is the ability to invest incrementally over time by making additional payments.
 Similar to dollar-cost averaging, building your income plan in increments allows you to stagger your investments with a range of interest rates and possibly take advantage of higher future interest rates.
 To learn more, read Create future retirement income.

 Another alternative is a deferred annuity with a GLWB, which allows some flexibility with your investment but typically offers a lower income stream.
 When you purchase this type of annuity, you will lock in predictable, guaranteed lifetime income that begins when you are ready to start receiving income.
-Your lifetime withdrawal benefit amount will be tied to your age when you begin withdrawing and deferral period—generally, the longer you wait to take your lifetime withdrawal benefit amount, the higher it will be.7
+Your lifetime withdrawal benefit amount will be tied to your age when you begin withdrawing and deferral period—generally, the longer you wait to take your lifetime withdrawal benefit, the higher the amount.7

 Deferred annuities with GLWBs come in two varieties, fixed and variable.
-They both allow you to have access to your account value,8 but the fixed type offers a guaranteed rate of return on your account value with no market participation.
-The variable type allows you to invest in one or more mutual funds, allowing market participation.
+Both allow you to have access to your account value,8 but the fixed type offers a guaranteed rate of return on your account value with no market participation.
+The variable type allows you to invest in one or more mutual funds, allowing market participation and the potential for your income to increase.

 Myth 4: I can easily create lifetime income from my retirement accounts